-Little did I know that in Donald Trump’s America I would find many racist, Islamophobic, anti-Semitic, and xenophobic tendencies linked to far-right movements such as neo-Nazism, also associated with the German AfD party.
-During the last two years, echoing the period in Germany that immediately preceded WW II, I have watched in horror in America a display of racism, propaganda and death.
+Little did I know that in Donald Trump’s America, I would find many racist, Islamophobic, anti-Semitic, and xenophobic tendencies linked to far-right movements such as neo-Nazism, also associated with the German AfD party.
+During the last two years, echoing the period in Germany that immediately preceded WWII, in horror, I have watched a display of racism, propaganda, and death unfold in America.

-On the strength of the success of “Der Kandidat” I have increased my holding of George Grosz works by acquiring a number of exceptional ink drawings executed between 1923 and 1941 which, along with two superb pencil drawings I kept from “Der Kandidat,” I will present for the first time this fall in the exhibition “Of mice and men: George Grosz and the 2020 election.”
+Building on the strength of the success of “Der Kandidat” I have increased my holding of George Grosz works by acquiring a number of exceptional ink drawings executed between 1923 and 1941 which, along with two superb drawings I kept from “Der Kandidat,” I present here for the first time in “Of mice and men: George Grosz and the 2020 election.”

 George GROSZ (1893 - 1959)